Mrfrey14/salesforceDev/How-to-Setup-a-Salesforce-VSCode-Project-(Org-Development-Model).md

 3) Install the [Salesforce VSCode Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) in VSCode

-4) This next download step is optional, but Node.js will come in handy eventually: [Install node.js and npm](https://nodejs.org/en/download/)
+4) This download step is optional, but Node.js will come in handy eventually: [Install node.js and npm](https://nodejs.org/en/download/)
 ***